ElizabethB-st/cs322-project-4/README.md

 # Example 2:
 Consider a 600km brevet with intermediate controls every 50km and an overall distance of 609km.
 A common question that we get is "which row of the minimum/maximum speed table do we use in this case: the 400-600 or the 600-1000"?
 This question illustrates a common misunderstanding of the algorithm.
 In fact, we use the speeds in each of the first three rows of the table: the first row of speeds for controls between 0 and 200km, the second row for controls between 200km and 400km, and the third row for controls between 400km and 600km.

-Opening Times
+Opening Times:

 Consider the control at 100km.
 For that distance, the calculation is 100/34 = 2H56.
 For the control at 200km, we have 200/34 = 5H53.

 For controls beyond the first 200km, the maximum speed decreases.
 Here the calculation is more difficult.
 Consider a control at 350km.
 We have 200/34 + 150/32 = 5H53 + 4H41 = 10H34.
 The 200/34 gives us the minimum time to complete the first 200km while the 150/32 gives us the minimum time to complete the next 150km.
 The sum gives us the control's opening time.

 Similarly, a control at 550km is 200/34 + 200/32 + 150/30 = 17H08.

-Closing Times
+Closing Times:

 Because the minimum speed for any distance in the first 600km is 15 km/hr, calculations can be done by dividing the control distance by 15.
 For example, a control at 550km is 550/15 = 36H40.
 The overall time limit is 600/15 = 40H00.

 # Example 3:
 Consider a control at 890km on a 1000km brevet.

-Opening Time
+Opening Time:

 200/34 + 200/32 + 200/30 + 290/28 = 29H09

-Closing Time
+Closing Time:

 600/15 + 290/11.428 = 65H23

 # Oddities